 Specialties from Picos de Europa National Park, Spain.
-Discover some hidden gastronomic treasures from the famous Cabrales to the hearty stew “Fabada.”
+Discover hidden gastronomic treasures from the famous Cabrales to the hearty stew “Fabada.”

 Cocido Montañes and Lebaniego